-- Part-time enrollment registration form must be filled out on a semester-by-semester basis, which will be subject to approval of the academic advisor, Finance department and Registrar. - The last day to accept Part-time enrollment requests will be the last day of add and drop period. - The Academic Advisor is expected to prepare a study plan for the student to ensure that students will be able to comply to graduation requirements. - It is the student's responsibility to ensure graduation within the maximum residency rule of eight years mandated by the Higher Education Council in the Kingdom of Bahrain.
-Meaning, Bachelor's degree students are required to complete their studies at AUBH within 8 years from the first day of enrollment, regardless of their enrollment status. - Students must remain in good academic standing to continue their enrollment at - Part-time students are not eligible for dean's list recognition.
+- Part-time enrollment registration form must be filled out on a semester-by-semester basis, which will be subject to approval of the academic advisor, Finance department and Registrar. - The last day to accept Part-time enrollment requests will be the last day of add and drop period. - The Academic Advisor is expected to prepare a study plan for the student to ensure that students will be able to comply to graduation requirements. - Itisthestudent's responsibility to ensure graduation within the maximum residency rule of eight years mandated by the Higher Education Council in the Kingdom of Bahrain.
+Meaning, Bachelor's degree students are required to complete their studies at AUBH within 8 years from the first day of enrollment, regardless of their enrollment status. - StudentsmustremainingoodacademicstandingtocontinuetheirenrollmentatAUBH. - Part-time students are not eligible for dean's list recognition.